microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

       REACT_APP_AAD_AUTHORITY=https://login.microsoftonline.com/common
       ```
       > For more detail on AAD authorities, see [Client Application Configuration Authorities](https://learn.microsoft.com/en-us/azure/active-directory/develop/msal-client-application-configuration#authority).

+      > `REACT_APP_SK_API_KEY` is only required if you're using an SK server deployed to Azure.
+See the [Authorization section of Deploying Semantic Kernel to Azure in a web app service](https://github.com/microsoft/semantic-kernel/blob/main/samples/apps/copilot-chat-app/webapi/DeploymentTemplates/README.md#authorization) for more details and instruction on how to find your API key.
+      ```bash
+      REACT_APP_SK_API_KEY={Your API Key, should be the same as Authorization:ApiKey from appsettings.json}
+      ```

    1. To build and run the front-end application
       ```bash